aerospike/act/README.md

 $ make -f Makesalt
 ```

-This will create 2 binaries, act and actprep
+This will create 2 binaries:

-* ***actprep***:This executable will basically zero’s out the drives and fills it up with random data(Salting).
-Basically to reproduce a normal production state.
+* ***actprep***: This executable prepares a drive for the test by writing zeroes on every sector of the disk and then filling it up with random data (salting).
+This simulates a normal production state.
-* ***act***: The primary executable.
+* ***act***: The ACT tool executable.

 ### Test Process Overview
 ---------------------

-1. Clean and initialize the storage device(s).
+1. Prepare the storage device(s) using actprep.
-2. Run the act executable.
+2. Run the ACT certification, sending the results to a log file.
-3. Analyze act's output using the act_latency.py script.
+3. Analyze log file output using the /latency_calc/act_latency.py script.

-### Caution
+### THE TESTS DESTROY ALL DATA ON THE TEST DEVICES!
 -------

-THE TESTS DESTROY ALL DATA ON THE TEST DEVICES!

 When cleaning, initializing, and running tests, make sure the devices are
 specified by name correctly.